GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 oc describe svc mcm-svc-registry-dns -n multicluster-endpoint
 ```

 The output could be like this.
-Here the **endpoints for the mentiond service would be empty**.
+Here the **endpoints for the mentioned service would be empty**.
 This is a problem in RHOCP 4.3 version of MCM.
 This should be solved and next step does that.

 <img src="images/14-dns-without-endpoints.png" >